oswaldobapvicjr/jep-data-extension/README.md

 <tr>
 <td>concat</td>
-<td>Concatenates the elements passed to as arguments into a string.
+<td>Concatenates the arguments into a string.
 </td>
 </tr>